thoughtspot/thoughtspot.github.io/_admin/architecture/components.md

 ---
 ThoughtSpot consists of a cluster of one or more nodes, acting together to provide analytic answers to business questions.
 As such, there are only a few integration points with ThoughtSpot on your network.
-The major components in the a ThoughtSpot cluster are:
+The major components in a ThoughtSpot cluster are:

 ![]({{ site.baseurl }}/images/architecture.png)